open-telemetry/opentelemetry-collector-contrib/receiver/googlecloudmonitoringreceiver/README.md

 Each single metric can have the following configuration:

 - `metric_name` (Required): The specific metric name to collect.
-- `fetch_delay` (Optional): The delay before starting the collection of metrics for this service.
-Default is 60s.

 ## Authentication with Google Cloud